 Karnataka PGCET 2020 Exam Date

-Karnataka Examination Authority conducts Karnataka PGCET and it releases Karnataka PGCET Dates on their official website.
+The Karnataka Examination Authority conducts the Karnataka PGCET and it publishes Karnataka PGCET important dates on their official website.
 Candidates need to be very cautious about the exam dates such that important events related to dates should not be missed out.
-Highlights of different dates related with exam are mentioned as below:
+The Karnataka PGCET exam was expected to be conducted on August 08, 2020, and August 09, 2020.
+However, the conducting authority has decided to postpone the exam due to the pandemic situation.
+The exam will be conducted on October 13, 2020 for M.Tech/M.E/M.Arch and October 14, 2020 for MCA and MBA programme.

-Candidates need to refer tentative exam dates which are highlighted in the below tabular column:
+Candidates can refer to the tentative exam dates, which are highlighted in the tabular column below:

 |Important Events||Dates (Tentative)|